 As a rule, it's safe to assume that real-world performance is somewhat less than stated.
 Experts we spoke to suggested that any model's best range is around 50% of the advertised maximum.
 Further than that, accuracy will tail off.

 Entry-level rangefinders measure horizontally.
-If the target is several degrees above or below you, readings will be slightly off.
-Most people soon learn to compensate, but better quality rangefinder will factor in trajectory, and calculate real distance.
+If the target is several degrees higher or lower than you, readings will be slightly off.
+Most people soon learn to compensate, but better quality rangefinders will factor in trajectory, and calculate real distance.

 There are undeniably some rangefinders that are better than others, but each bell and whistle adds to the price.